PeterSoerud/recombination_calling/README.md

   - [Papio papio](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_028645565.1/)
   - [Macaca nemestrina](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_043159975.1/)

-To get the reference positions of the called events, we map the reads containing recombination events using pbmm2.
-We then use samtools to extract the relavant information from the mapping.
+To get the reference positions of the called events, we map the reads containing recombination events using *pbmm2*.
+We then use *samtools* to extract the relavant information from the mapping.
 The code is shown below:
 ```
 pbmm2 align reference_genome.fa fastq_in bam_out --preset HIFI --sort -j 12 -J 4 -m 8G
 samtools view bam_in | awk -v OFS='\t' '{{print $1,$2,$3,$4}}' > bed_out